A topic from the subject of Quantification in Chemistry.

 Gravimetric Analysis

-Gravimetric analysis involves converting the analyte into a solid compound and measuring its mass to determine the amount of analyte present.
+Gravimetric analysis involves converting the analyte into a solid compound of known stoichiometry and measuring its mass to determine the amount of analyte present.
+This relies on the quantitative precipitation of the analyte.

 Volumetric Analysis (Titration)

-Volumetric analysis uses a solution of known concentration (titrant) to react with the analyte and determine its concentration based on the volume of titrant used.
+Volumetric analysis uses a solution of known concentration (titrant) to react with the analyte in a known stoichiometric ratio.
+The analyte's concentration is determined based on the volume of titrant used to reach the equivalence point.

 Spectrophotometry